infoinsights/guardium-snowflake-uc-filter/README.md

 Configure a JDBC Logstash **input** source using this as a template.
 Replace all values located in angle brackets.

-**NOTE**: The user you defined below in the jdbc_user parameter must have enough permissions to execute the SQL in statement area.
+**NOTE**: The user you define below in the jdbc_user parameter must have enough permissions to execute the SQL in statement area.
 You are encouraged to test this first by replacing :sql_last_value with a string literal and running this against Snowflake with the user in question.
 In particular, make sure the user in question [has access to the "SNOWFLAKE" database](https://docs.snowflake.com/en/sql-reference/account-usage.html#enabling-account-usage-for-other-roles).